-3. REVENUE
+5. REVENUE

-The Company disaggregates revenue from contracts with customers by revenue stream as this depicts the nature, amount, timing and uncertainty of its revenue and cash flows as affected by economic factors.
+The Company disaggregates revenue between continuing operations and discontinued operations.
+Revenue streams from contracts with customers depicts the nature, amount, timing and uncertainty of its revenue and cash flows as affected by economic factors.
 Commercial insurance consists of neuromonitoring cases whereby a patient has healthcare insurance that we bill.
 Facility billing consists of neuromonitoring cases whereby the Company has an agreement to bill the medical facility for patients that do not have health care insurance.